edouarde1/Yoga-Pose-Classification/README.md

 ## Setup
 1. Before you get started, please ensure you have Python 3.7, PIP, and the modules listed above installed.

 2. Download and Prepare OpenPose
-    - For Window User:
     1. Download [openpose-1.7.0](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases/tag/v1.7.0) (portable version of OpenPose)
     2. Extract the folder `openpose` and move it into the `Yoga-Pose-Classification` app (*note: put inside not on the same level*).
-        3. Double click on `openpose/models/getBaseModels.bat` to download the required models for image rendering
-    - For Mac User:
-        1. Download [openpose-1.7.0](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases/tag/v1.7.0) (portable version of OpenPose)
-        2. Extract the folder `openpose` and move it into the `Yoga-Pose-Classification` app (*note: put inside not on the same level*).
-        3. Download the caffemodel from this [link](https://www.kaggle.com/datasets/changethetuneman/openpose-model?select=pose_iter_584000.caffemodel) and put it inside this path "openpose/models/pose/body_25"
+    3. Download the [caffemodel](http://posefs1.perception.cs.cmu.edu/OpenPose/models/pose/body_25/) and place the file in "openpose/models/pose/body_25/"

-3. Run the application, which will open your web browser.
+3. Run the application, which will open the app your default web browser.

     ```
     cd src